EPFL-ENAC/eesd-mmsdb/README.md

 ### Without large files

-To clone the repository without getting the large files, run:
+If you don't intend to contribute new wall microstructure data, you can clone the repository without getting the large files by running:

 ```bash
 export GIT_LFS_SKIP_SMUDGE=1